 In this article, we’ll go over some of the basic frameworks and topics that you should cover in your CONOPS plan.

-The essential components of a CONOPS document include detailed descriptions of the aircraft, systems, procedures, mission, risk, and mitigation.
+The essential components of a CONOPS document include detailed descriptions of the aircraft, mission, procedures, and risk mitigation.

-In this section you’d go over some of the high level pieces of your CONOPS so as to give the reader an idea of what your document is all about.
-Given that commercial BVLOS operations are still in the early stages of development, good CONOPS documents are geared towards the “crawl, walk, run” approach so as to give as much latitude as possible to bake in learning and maturing the program towards reliable BVLOS operations.
+You’ll start with an overview section, in which you go over some of the high level pieces of your CONOPS so as to give the reader an idea of what your document is all about.
+Given that commercial BVLOS operations are still in the early stages of development, good CONOPS documents are geared toward the “crawl, walk, run” approach so as to give as much latitude as possible to bake in learning and maturing the program towards reliable BVLOS operations.

 Here are some of the topics that you would cover: